-The Audit Committee as at 31 July 2021 comprised of four independent governors of the Corporation.
+The Audit Committee as at 31 July 2022 comprised of five independent governors of the Corporation.
 In September, 2021 the Corporation Board successfully appointed four new external corporation board members of which three have been appointed to the Audit Committee to strengthen the combined attributes and skills of the committee.
-This will ensure that the that the Audit Committee has the relevant recent experience in risk management, finance and assurance and character to provide assurance, challenge and scrutiny on key issues to the Corporation Board.
+This ensured that the Audit Committee had the relevant recent experience in risk management, finance and assurance and character to provide assurance, challenge and scrutiny on key issues to the Corporation Board.
 The Committee operates in accordance with written terms of reference approved by the Corporation.
+The Audit Committee comprises of the following governors Mr J Gurney (Chair of the Audit Committee as of 1 August 2021), Mrs D Halpern-Matthews (appointed May 2018 and resigned October 2021), Mrs M Chandler (appointed March 2021 and resigned June 2022), Mr L Jones (appointed October 2021), Mrs M Sahota (appointed October 2021), Mrs S Davies (appointed October 2021) and Dr S Hubble (appointed May 2022).
+Mr S Matthews was a member for three months from November 2021 to January 2022.

-The Audit Committee meets on at least a termly basis and provides a forum for reporting by the College's internal and, financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management.
+The Audit Committee meets on at least a termly basis and provides a forum for reporting by the College's internal and financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management.
 The Committee also receives and considers reports from the main FE funding bodies, as they affect the College's business.